xamarin/urho/README.md

 UrhoSharp is a lightweight Game Engine suitable for using with C# and F# to create games and 3D applications.
-The game engine is available as a **portable class library**, allowing your game code to be written once and shared across all platforms.
+The game engine is available as a **NETStandard 2.0** library, allowing your game code to be written once and shared across all platforms.
 UrhoSharp is powered by [Urho3D](http://urho3d.github.io/), a game engine that has been under development for more than a decade.
 More information can be found in the [UrhoSharp